Bahamas tiger shark diving liveaboard trips to Tiger Beach – diving with tiger sharks safely

 If you’re looking to dive with tigers sharks.
 If your looking to dive in the Bahamas.
 Plus, if you’re looking to also dive from a liveaboard boat:’ Then a Bahamas tiger shark diving liveaboard is the perfect solution.

 Probably one of the best liveaboard boats in the Bahamas is The Bahamas Aggressor.
-This is a 30 metre (100 feet) mono-hulled boat.
+The Bahamas Aggressor is a 30 metre (100 feet) mono-hulled boat.
 The maximum number of guests is 14.
-So you'll not be over crowded.
+So you’ll not be over crowded.
 Plus more importantly, it includes the infamous Bahamas Tiger Beach dive in its itinerary.

 If you’re a scuba diver and if you’re like me and love scuba diving with sharks, this is a must-do trip.
 Unless you’re against shark feeding.

 The tiger shark is one of the biggest sharks, growing up to 5.5 metres (18 feet).
 Its unmistakable tiger-like markings along is flanks make it stand out from all the other sharks.

 Handy Table of Bahamas Tiger Shark Diving Liveaboard comparison chart (Scroll table right for more info.)

 |Enquire||Nitrox||Logged Dives/Min dive certification||Internet|